Subtransmission Grid Control via Online Feedback Optimization: Online Feedback Optimization with Integer Constraints

-with $H(u,d)^T:= $ where $\nabla_u h(u,d)$ is the sensitivity of the output with respect to the input and $I$ is the identity matrix.
+with $H(u,d)^\top:= $ where $\nabla_u h(u,d)$ is the sensitivity of the output with respect to the input, $I$ is the identity matrix, and $G$ is the tuning matrix.
 The gradient of the cost function from~\eqref{eq:op_problem} is $\nabla f(u,y)$.
-The set $\mathcal{W}$ can be used to enforce rate constraints on the input $u$ by constraining the change of the input $w$ and $G$ is the tuning matrix.
-The matrices $A$ and $C$ and vectors $b$ and $c$ are the linearization of $\mathcal{U}$ and $\mathcal{Y}$ from~\eqref{eq:op_problem} at the current operating point, respectively.
-Problem~\eqref{eq:projection_MIQP} is a \ac{MIQP} that needs to be solved at every time step.
-The main difference that makes \eqref{eq:projection_MIQP} easier to solve compared to \eqref{eq:op_problem} is the lack of the nonlinear equality constraint that describes the power flow equations.
-The heart of the controller is repeatedly solving this optimization problem.
-This is similar to sequential quadratic programming (SQP).
-Essentially, \ac{OFO} is the real-time feedback version of SQP.
+The set $\mathcal{W}$ can be used to enforce constraints on the rate of change of the input $u$(e.g., power generation ramping limits).

+The matrices $A$ and $C$ and vectors $b$ and $c$ represent $\mathcal{U}$ and $\mathcal{Y}$, respectively, as intersections of halfplanes.
+They are therefore time-invariant and precomputed if $\mathcal{U}$ and $\mathcal{Y}$ are polytopes or if they can be approximated with polytopes, which is true for the vast majority of grid congestion constraints -- e.g., upper and lower limits on voltages and powers, apparent power limits, line flow limits.
+If an exact linearization of the constraints is needed around the current current operating point, then standard constraint linearization methods can be employed \cite[Chapter 18]{nocedal1999}.
+For example, if the set $\mathcal U$ is described by the fully general inequality $g(u)\le 0$, then the Taylor expansion $g(u+w) \approx g(u)+\nabla g(u)^\top w$ immediately yields the desired linearization to be employed in~\eqref{eq:projection_MIQP}: